purplebugs/elastic-data-tool/README.md

 ## Use the app 🎷

-Pre-requisites
+### Pre-requisites

-1. Create folder at root level named [./data](./data) - used for locally storing JSON files that will not be committed to the repo
+SQL -> JSON

-2. JSON file is created from SQL query and stored in [./data](./data).
-Run `node sql-to-json.js` and look for generated file in [./data](./data)
+1. JSON file is created from .sql file dump and stored in [./data](./data)
+2. If this is not the case, follow the steps at [README-PREREQUISITES.md](README-PREREQUISITES.md)

 Steps 🪜